-The pressurized containers used to store canned whipped cream contain a propellant gas called nitrous oxide, which can be inhaled quickly by mouth to get a brief but intoxicating rush.
+The pressurized containers used to store canned whipped cream contain a propellant gas called nitrous oxide, which can be inhaled quickly by the mouth to get a brief but intoxicating rush.
 Nitrous oxide is also sold in miniature canisters called “whippets” — inexpensive containers that have become popular among teens in search of a cheap high.

 In surgical and dental settings, nitrous oxide is used as a short-term anesthetic.
 Because this colorless, odorless gas can create euphoric sensations, it is commonly known as “laughing gas.”
-Teens may believe that because nitrous oxide is used in medical settings and has no strong-smelling fumes, it is safer than inhalants like gasoline, paint thinner or glue.
+Teens may believe that, because nitrous oxide is used in medical settings and has no strong-smelling fumes, it is safer than inhalants like gasoline, paint thinner or glue.